doasync/eslint-config-airbnb-standard/README.md

 Create `.eslintrc` file in your project.
 Setup your IDE / Editor.
 Be smart!

+ES6, ES7, React, JSX, async/await - all new features supported by default 👍

 ### WebStorm

 File | Settings | Languages and Frameworks | JavaScript | Code Quality Tools | ESLint